 RPS has been commissioned by the Port of Brisbane Pty Ltd (PBPL) to participate in an annual weed monitoring program at the Port of Brisbane.
-The program aim is to undertake a survey of weeds along Lucinda and Port Gate Drains, T1-3 Overflow and the Car Precinct areas at the Port.
+The program's aim is to undertake a survey of weeds along Lucinda, Port West and Port Gate Drains, T1-3 Overflow and the Car Precinct areas at the Port.
 The monitoring program will specifically target weed species listed by the Australian Quarantine and Inspection Service (AQIS), the Land Protection (Pest and Stock Route Management) Act 2002 (LP Act) and Brisbane City Council (BCC).
 In addition to this, the survey also monitors the occurrence and abundance of species considered to be exotic, including locally occurring weeds.

-The weed monitoring program is currently conducted annually, during post-summer months (March / April).
-To date, a total of 21 plant surveys have been conducted along Lucinda Drain, eight along Port Gate Drain and ten along the T1-3 Overflow and Car Precinct areas.
-This annual report provides the results of the 2012 monitoring program, as well as recommendations with respect to the ongoing management of weeds along Lucinda and Port Gate Drains, T1-3 Overflow and the Car Precinct areas.
+The weed monitoring program is currently conducted annually, during post-summer months (March / April / May).
+To date, a total of 23 plant surveys have been conducted along Lucinda Drain, 10 along Port Gate Drain and 12 along the T1-3 Overflow and Car Precinct areas; with Port West surveyed for the first time in 2013.
+This annual report provides the results of the 2013 monitoring program, as well as recommendations with respect to the ongoing management of weeds along Lucinda, Port Gate and Port West Drains, as well as the T1-3 Overflow and Car Precinct areas.